A four day, three night coastal escape in Victor Harbor

 Sit beneath the open skies, breathe in the salty sea air, and if you’re up for it, play an impromptu game of beach volleyball.

-With breakfast done, it’s time for a scenic adventure along the Encounter Bikeway.
+With breakfast done, its time for a scenic adventure along the stunning Fleurieu Peninsula.
+The sea breezes and coastal beauty will leave you feeling invigorated and connected.

 Head to Spinway to rent a bike and set off along this stunning 30-kilometre trail that hugs the coast and connects Victor Harbor with the charming seaside towns of Port Elliot, Middleton, and Goolwa.